wjakob/nanobind/docs/ndarray.rst

 The previous example was rather simple because all the array configuration was fully known at compile time and specified via the :cpp:class:`nb::ndarray\<...\> <ndarray>` template parameters.
 In general, there are often dynamic aspects of the configuration that must be explicitly passed to the constructor.
-It signature (with some simplifications) is given below.
+Its signature (with some simplifications) is given below.
 See the :cpp:func:`ndarray::ndarray()` documentation for a more detailed specification and several variants of the constructor.